lnrdll/laravel-wsl/README.md

 "php.executablePath":"C:\\Users\\<username>\\php\\php.exe"
 ```
 3. Restart VS Code
-4. Install some PHP packages on your VS Code:
+4. Install some PHP packages on your VSCode:
    * PHP Intelephense
    * PHP IntelliSense

 Another options is to use the [Remote WSL](https://code.visualstudio.com/remote-tutorials/wsl/run-in-wsl) plugin for VSCode.

+#### Terminal

+To configure the VSCode to use the WSL environment, you'll have to update the user's profile settings.

+* `File -> Preferences -> Settings`

+Then, you'll change/add the following property `"terminal.integrated.shell.windows"` to: `C:\\Windows\\Sysnative\\bash.exe`.

 ## License